 The Working Group reports are:

 The final part is a Synthesis Report summarising the science and knowledge around climate change.
 It is based on the Working Group reports, as well as the 3 IPCC Special Reports published between 2018 and 2019.
+The Synthesis Report was approved by IPCC member governments and released on 21 March 2023.

 The IPCC appointed more than 700 experts from 90 countries to develop the Sixth Assessment Report.